erabug/wikigraph/readme.md

 ```
 CREATE CONSTRAINT ON (p:Page) ASSERT p.node IS UNIQUE;
 ```
-And then I modified my query to use the Page label in the node lookup, as well as pass the nodes as arguments, rather than via string substitution:
+And then I modified my query to use the Page label in the node lookup, as well as pass the nodes as arguments (instead of via string substitution):
 ```python
 query = neo4j.CypherQuery(
     graph_db,